 Know Your Value: this is very important, especially when you're starting out as a freelancer.
 It's typical that less experience will attract a lesser sense of self-esteem that leads you to attract and accept lesser paying jobs and clients.
 I would recommend that if you can help it, don't start down this path at all - it's draining.
 If you can't help it and you really must put up with lesser-paying jobs to survive, please don't stay there too long.
 Six months tops, get out of there!
 Then, revamp your resume with whatever experience you have acquired, raise your rates, and readvertise yourself in different places.

 Keep Your Head in the Game: No matter how tough and discouraging it gets, keep your head in the game.
-Take breaks here and there if need be, but always come back, having taken stock and feeling re-energized.
-I too left the game several times, once when I got discouraged by a dissatisfied client, the second was when my first daughter was born, the third was when I had my second daughter.
+Take breaks here and there, if necessary, but always come back, having taken stock, and feeling re-energized.
+I too left the game several times, once when a dissatisfied client discouraged me, the second was when my first daughter was born, the third was when I had my second daughter.
 I have been going steady since my return in late 2018, and things have been on a steady climb since.
 What I'm saying is this: never give up!